Adrian Ealy

-Adrian Ealy (born August 7, 1999) is an American football offensive tackle who is a free agent.
+Adrian Ealy (born August 7, 1999) is an American football offensive tackle for the Dallas Renegades of the United Football League (UFL).
 He played college football at Oklahoma.
-He signed with the Baltimore Ravens after going undrafted in the 2021 NFL Draft.
+He signed with the Baltimore Ravens after going undrafted in the 2021 NFL draft.

 College career

 Ealy did not play during 2017 as he was redshirted and played only five games in 2018 in a backup role.
 He was named the starter in 2019 and in 2020 playing and starting in all games.
 He was selected to the Second-team All-Big 12 team for those seasons.

 Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-Ealy went undrafted in the 2021 NFL Draft; however, he shortly signed with the Baltimore Ravens as an undrafted free agent.
-He was waived by the Ravens in the final round of preseason roster cuts on August 31, 2021 and re-signed to their practice squad the next day.
+Ealy went undrafted in the 2021 NFL draft; however, he shortly signed with the Baltimore Ravens as an undrafted free agent.
+He was waived by the Ravens in the final round of preseason roster cuts on August 31, 2021, and re-signed to their practice squad the next day.
 On October 11, 2021, Ealy was suspended without pay for six weeks after he violated the NFL policy on performance-enhancing substances.
 He was released on November 23, 2021.